Lima Memorial Health System Logo

 This is the valve separating the right ventricle (one of the chambers in the heart) and the pulmonary artery.
 The pulmonary artery carries oxygen-poor blood to the lungs.

 Stenosis, or narrowing, occurs when the valve cannot open wide enough.
-As a result, less blood flows to the lungs.
+As a result, blood flows less easily to the lungs.

 Causes